coduin/epiphany-bsp/README.md

 - Abe Wits
 - Jan-Willem Buurlage.

+Also thanks to:

+- Máté Karácsony

 ## Issues

  The [issue tracker](https://github.com/coduin/epiphany-bsp/issues) is hosted on GitHub.
-We welcome pull requests, please pull request against the develop branch.
+We welcome pull requests, please pull request against the develop branch and add your name to the authors section of this README.
 Read [the GitHub flow guide](https://guides.github.com/introduction/flow/) for details.